Jenna Johnson & Val Chmerkovskiy Are Quick Change Artists In New Instagram Clip

 In the first clip, Val stood on Jenna’s right as they showed off glamorous looks for the camera.

-Val wore a dark grey suit in a shiny material, with a white dress shirt and coordinating pocket hanky in the first clip.
+Val wore a dark gray suit in a shiny material, with a white dress shirt and coordinating pocket hanky in the first clip.
 His hair was slicked back away from his face and he looked ready for a night on the town.

 View this post on Instagram